ajnaduvil/28-card-game-prototype/Rules/Rules-V3.md

 3.  **Award Game Points & Settle Stakes (Confirm House Rules):** Accumulate Game Points and exchange stakes based on the round outcome.
     *   **If Final Bid was from Round 1:**
         *   **Normal Bid (<=18 for 3p / <=20 for 4p):**
             *   Bid Made: +1 Game Point for Declarer('s side).
-Winning side collects 1 unit of stake from the losing side (or each losing player in 3p).
+                *   4p: Winning team collects 1 unit of stake from the losing team.
+                *   3p: Declarer collects 1 unit of stake *from each* opponent.
             *   Bid Failed: -1 Game Point for Declarer('s side).
-Declarer('s side) pays 1 unit of stake to the winning side (or each winning player in 3p).
+                *   4p: Declarer's team pays 1 unit of stake to the winning team.
+                *   3p: Declarer pays 1 unit of stake *to each* opponent.
         *   **Honors Bid (>18 for 3p / >20 for 4p):**
             *   Bid Made: +2 Game Points for Declarer('s side).
-Winning side collects 2 units of stake from the losing side (or each losing player in 3p).
+                *   4p: Winning team collects 2 units of stake from the losing team.
+                *   3p: Declarer collects 2 units of stake *from each* opponent.
             *   Bid Failed: -2 Game Points for Declarer('s side).
-Declarer('s side) pays 2 units of stake to the winning side (or each winning player in 3p).
+                *   4p: Declarer's team pays 2 units of stake to the winning team.
+                *   3p: Declarer pays 2 units of stake *to each* opponent.
     *   **If Final Bid was from Round 2 (Minimum Bid 24/22):**
         *   **4-Player Mode (Min Bid 24):**
             *   Bid Made: +2 Game Points for Declarer's team.
-Winning team collects 2 units of stake from the losing team.
+Winning team collects 2 units of stake from the losing team's shared pool.
             *   Bid Failed: -3 Game Points for Declarer's team.
-Losing team pays 3 units of stake to the winning team.
+Declarer's team pays 3 units of stake from their shared pool to the winning team.
         *   **3-Player Mode (Min Bid 22):**
             *   Bid Made: +2 Game Points for Declarer.
-Declarer collects 2 units of stake *from each* opponent (total 4 units).
+Declarer collects 2 units of stake *from each* opponent individually (total 4 units received).
             *   Bid Failed: -4 Game Points for Declarer.
-Declarer pays 2 units of stake *to each* opponent (total 4 units).
+Declarer pays 2 units of stake *to each* opponent individually (total 4 units paid).
-    *   **"Coat" / "Kap" (Optional):** If the Declarer fails the bid by a large margin or scores very few points (define specific conditions), the Game Points lost/gained and the stakes exchanged may be doubled.

 ## 7. Winning the Game

+### Definition of a Full Game
+A full game continues until one team (in 4-player mode) or one player (in 3-player mode) loses all their money/stakes.
+The game consists of multiple rounds, with stakes being exchanged after each round according to the scoring rules.

+### Game Progression
+1. **Starting Stakes:** Before the game begins, each team (4p) or individual player (3p) starts with an agreed-upon amount of money or stakes.
+2. **Round Completion:** After each round, stakes are exchanged based on the outcome as described in the Scoring section.
+3. **Elimination:** When a team or player loses all their money, they are eliminated, and the game ends.
+4. **Winner:** The team(s) or player(s) with remaining money at the end are the winners.

+### Alternative Winning Conditions (Optional)
+As an alternative to playing until elimination, players may agree beforehand to:
+- Play until a predetermined target number of Game Points (e.g., 6, 8, 10, 12) is reached
+- Play a fixed number of rounds
+- Play for a set amount of time

-The game continues over multiple rounds.
-The first team (4p) or potentially individual (3p) to reach a predetermined target number of Game Points (e.g., 6, 8, 10, 12) wins the overall game.
-The final settlement of stakes occurs at the end of the game based on the difference in accumulated stakes or overall Game Points, as agreed beforehand.
+In these cases, the final settlement of stakes occurs at the end based on the difference in accumulated stakes or overall Game Points, as agreed beforehand.

 ## 8. Key Rule Summary & Unique Aspects